 Job Announcement$2,500 Sign-On Bonus*

-- *This position includes a signing bonus for new merit county hires of $2,500 (full-time).
+- *This position includes a signing bonus for new merit county employees in the amount of $2,500 (full-time).

-- The population of Fairfax County is very diverse where 39.8% of residents speak a language other than English at home (Spanish, Asian/Pacific Islander, Indo-European, and others) and we encourage candidates bilingual in English and a foreign language to apply to this opportunity.
-The CSB recognizes that staff competence speaking a variety of languages is necessary to meet client needs.
-A foreign language skills stipend of up to $1300/year (full-time) may be given for qualified bi-lingual employees.
+- The population of Fairfax County is very diverse where 39.8% of residents speak a language other than English at home (Spanish, Asian/Pacific Islander, Indo-European, and others) and CSB recognizes that staff competence speaking a variety of languages is necessary to meet client needs.
+We encourage candidate’s bilingual in English and a foreign language to apply.
+A foreign language skills stipend of up to $1,300/year (full-time) may be given for qualified bi-lingual employees.

 - The CSB provides clinical supervision for employees who are registered as licensed eligible mental health in one of the following areas: Licensed Clinical Social Worker, Licensed Professional Counselor, Licensed Clinical Psychologist, Licensed Marriage and Family Therapist, Licensed Substance Abuse Treatment Practitioner or Clinical Nurse Specialist.

-To learn more about careers that make a difference, watch our video “CSB Celebrates 50th Anniversary of Providing Care.”Illustrative Duties
+To learn more about careers that make a difference, watch our video "CSB Celebrates 50th Anniversary of Providing Care

 (The illustrative duties listed in this specification are representative of the class but are not an all-inclusive list.
 A complete list of position duties and unique physical requirements can be found in the position job description.)